ANSR-laboratory/ANSR-laboratory.github.io/content/publication/martin-effect-1999/index.md

 ---
-title: Effect of Partition Coefficient, Permeability Surface Product, and Radioisotope on the Signal-to-Noise Ratio in PET Functional Brain Mapping: A Computer Simulation
+title: "Effect of Partition Coefficient, Permeability Surface Product, and Radioisotope on the Signal-to-Noise Ratio in PET Functional Brain Mapping: A Computer Simulation"
 authors:
 - Charles Martin
 - Paul Jerabek